apify/apify-docs/CONTRIBUTING.md

 ### Overview

 The API reference documentation at docs.apify.com is built directly froum our OpenAPI specification.
-The source of truth for the API specification lives in the `/apify-api`  directowy within [apify-docs](https://github.com/apify/apify-docs) repository.
+The source of truth for the API specification lives in the `/apify-api/openapi`  directory within [apify-docs](https://github.com/apify/apify-docs) repository.

 ### Setup requirements